Nearly four thousand years before

 - Fantastic Racism: The treatment that pureblooded Arkanians mete out to off-shoots.

 - Fanservice: The appearance of Mission and her brother during the Siege of Taris.

 - Shel is the worst assassin you could possibly pick.
 Ever.

-- After saving Zayne from the Jedi Covenant in the introductory story-arc, Jarael seems incapable of defeating anything other than Mooks, and has to be rescued by the main characters from the Mandalorians, Lord Adasca, a rogue assassin droid.
+- After saving Zayne from the Jedi Covenant in the introductory story-arc, Jarael seems incapable of defeating anything other than Mooks, and has to be rescued by the main characters from the Mandalorians, Lord Adasca, and a rogue assassin droid.

 - Fire-Forged Friends: Zayne and Griff.

-- First-Episode Twist: Lucien and the other masters murder their padawans, with Zayne being the only survivor forced to go on the run.
+- First-Episode Twist: Lucien and the other Masters murder their Padawans, with Zayne being the only survivor forced to go on the run.

 - Foreshadowing: Several, given the amount of Author's Saving Throw the writer manage to pull off.
-A particularly notable one is hidden in one of the extra bounty hunter ebullient at the end of one of the issues, saying a certain person couldn't be the Corellian Strangler because he's too small.
+A particularly notable one is hidden in one of the extra bounty hunters ebullient at the end of one of the issues, saying a certain person couldn't be the Corellian Strangler because he's too small.
 Cue issue 38.

 - One of the subplots is Malak's Start of Darkness.
 His rough treatment of Rohlan, whom he believes to be Demagol, makes the Mandalorian exclaim: "That's the way you like it, Jedi — don't you?
 So save your Republic — but who'll save the Republic from you?"
 Saving the Republic from Malak is your mission in the eponymous game.